 In 1935, the portion of Briarcliff Farms on the east side of the highway in Bethel (Barn B), a total of 2,000 acres, was sold off to Henry Jackson of Stormville and became Bethel Farms.

-Dale Fletcher, who was from Iowa, started out working for Briarcliff Farms and became the manager of Bethel Farms.
+Dale Fletcher (1901-1978) from Iowa started out working for Briarcliff Farms and became the manager of Bethel Farms.
 The first Aberdeen Angus bull to be shipped to the Argentine came from the Bethel herd.
 Dale Fletcher was considered one of the best judges of Angus cattle on the continent.
+His wife Katherine was president of the Pine Plains Garden Club.

 By the 1940s, Bethel Farms began subdividing its holdings.
-In 1952, Fletcher purchased Bethel Farms and a year later sold 102 head of the Bethel herd (averaging $1400 apiece) in order to start his own operation, Dal’Bairn.
+In 1952, Fletcher purchased Bethel Farms and a year later sold 102 head of the Bethel herd (averaging $1400 apiece) in order to start his own operation, Dal’Bairn, which he ran with his son William.
 Thereafter, Henry Jackson leased his land for grazing only.

 What remained of Briarcliff Farms on the west side of the highway went through several different owners after Thorne’s death in 1948.
 In 1968 it was purchased by the Canal-Randolph Corporation for United Stock Yards, the largest owner-operator of stockyards in the country, and became a beef-feeding operation called Stockbrier, Inc. with Josef Meiller its manager.